0xdnxh/0xdnxh.github.io/_posts/2021-5-23-THM-Blueprint-Writeup.md

 ## Introduction
 <img src="/images/THM/Blueprint/banner.PNG" width="800" height="150"/>

 In this blog post you will find a writeup for the [Blueprint](https://tryhackme.com/room/blueprint) room on TryHackMe.
 It's a Windows machine running a vulnerable version of osCommerce, an online store solution.
-Since this room isn't guided like the other ones, you will find my own steps.
+Since this room isn't guided like the other ones, you will find my own steps and explanations.

 ## Enumeration
 First we fire up nmap to get more info on the machine and find out open ports.
-The command that I used is ```nmap -sV -sC -Pn 10.10.7.76``` , the option -sV is used to determine service/version info, -sC to use the default script of nmap and -Pn to disable host discovery.
+The command that I used is ```nmap -sV -sC -Pn 10.10.53.170``` , the option -sV is used to determine service/version info, -sC to use the default script of nmap and -Pn to disable host discovery.
 The command outputs the following:

 <img src="/images/THM/Blueprint/nmap_output.PNG" width="800" height="800"/>